 Counseling & Consultation Center

 College is an exciting, but sometimes stressful experience.
-Just like many other students, if you encounter problems that are not easy to solve and find that talking to friends or relatives about your concerns is not helpful or satisfying, the Counseling Center is here for you.
-Our professionally trained counselors want to talk with you about concerns like homesickness, difficulty adjusting to new situations, relationship challenges, depression, and more.
-The Counseling Center also provides preventive programs designed to increase awareness and skills for managing your daily life and school effectively and successfully.
+Like many other students, if you encounter problems that are not easy to solve and find that talking to friends or relatives about your concerns is not helpful or satisfying, the Counseling Center is here for you.
+Our professionally-trained counselors want to talk with you about concerns like homesickness, difficulty adjusting to new situations, relationship challenges, depression, and more.
+The Counseling Center also provides preventive programs that can increase awareness and share skills for managing your daily life and school effectively and successfully.

 Location & Hours

-The Counseling Center is located in the Administration Building, room 133, and is open Monday-Friday from 8 a.m. - 4 p.m. (and by appointment) when the Seminary academic schedule allows.
+The Counseling Center is located in the Chapel Building, room C137, and is open Monday-Friday from 8 a.m. - 4 p.m. (and by appointment) when the Seminary academic schedule allows.

-Please contact the Student Counseling Office at (217) 732-3168 ext.
+Please contact the Counseling Center office at (217) 732-3168 ext.
 2269, email us at email@example.com, or submit a Counseling Referral Request.
-Please note: Email or the Counseling Referral Request are not appropriate communication avenues for emergency requests they are checked one time daily during office hours.
+Please note: Email or the Counseling Referral Request are not appropriate communication avenues for emergency requests; they are checked just once a day during office hours.
 If you have an emergency, please click here for emergency contact information.

-Once we get your request, one of our staff members will respond to you during our office hours to schedule your first appointment.
+After we receive your request, one of our staff members will respond to you during office hours to schedule your first appointment.

 During your first appointment, one of our professionally trained counselors will talk with you to determine the service program that best meets your needs.